 For any of our clients specifically hosted on our CoretekCloud platform, we have put considerable security measures in place with regards to the protection of data, as follows:

-You may be asked to submit personal information via our website such as your name, company, email address and phone number.
+You may be asked to submit personal information via our website such as your name, company, website, email address and phone number.

 We use this Data to communicate with you, for example; replying to enquiries, commercial communications or informing you about our products and services.